AmelMallemLouda/GoldBadgeChallenge/README.md

 Challenge 2:Komodo Claims Department.

 Komodo allows an insurance claim to be made up to 30 days after an incident took place.
-If the claim is not in the proper time limit, it is not valid, the claim type could be, home, car or theft.
+If the claim is not in the proper time limit, it won't be valid, the claim type could be, home, car or theft.
 The Claim munu will be including:

 1. See all claims